bbauska/CSS-Notes4Pros/README.md

 >
 > **Eggsplanation for contain and cover**
 >
-> Sorry for the bad pun, but we\'re going to use a [[picture of the day
+> Sorry for the bad pun, but we&apos;re going to use a [[picture of the day
 > by Biswarup
 > Ganguly]](https://commons.wikimedia.org/wiki/File:Chicken_Egg_without_Eggshell_5859.jpg)
 > for demonstration.
 Lets say that this is your screen, and the gray
 > area is outside of your visible screen.
-For demonstration, We\'re
+For demonstration, We&apos;re
 > going to assume a 16 × 9 ratio.

 ![](./images/media/image7.png){width="4.958333333333333in"